project-based-mentor/universe/README.md

     └── public-website
 ```

-# Kanban board
-In order to keep track of progress, report bugs and think about new features we use a project management method called [kanban](https://www.atlassian.com/agile/kanban).
-Take a look at our [kanban board](https://gitlab.com/project-based-mentor/universe/-/boards) and maybe you'll find something interesting.

 # Communication
-We use the slack app as a messaging application.
-[Request an invitation](https://join.slack.com/t/projectbasedmentor/shared_invite/zt-iva84vht-_ynhpWaQKfvf6SkaRuw20w)
+We use the slack app as our messaging application.

 # Apps